Strengthen support for freelancers, in light of Uber ‘disappearing act’: Ang Hin Kee

 For one, Mr Ang said that more can be done to educate job seekers and school leavers on what to look out for should they make freelancing a career option.

 Next, he noted that the immediate needs of freelancers should be looked after, particularly in healthcare.
-He pointed out that some platform operators like Grab have started to make co-contributions to the Medisave account of the freelancers on their platform.
+He pointed out that some platform operators like Grab have started to make contributions to the Medisave accounts of the freelancers on their platform.

 “This is an encouraging move and parallels existing efforts by taxi operators to help cabbies with their Medisave," he said.